 MasterChef fan favourite, author and business owner Brendan Pang opens up about the life experiences and people that have shaped his career and passion for cooking.

 Transcript:[Brendan Pang]: Food and community for me, they just pair so perfectly together.
 Food is such a universal language.
 If you think about it people share food, they eat together, they cook together, it really brings people together and that’s what community is all about.

 My name is Brendan Pang.
 I’m a local Perth boy, I’m an author, cook and run a dumpling business.

 As a Chinese-Mauritian-Australian, I definitely have a unique blend of influences.
 Growing up in Perth some of my fondest memories were cooking with Mum and Grandmother in the kitchen.
 My Grandmother taught me how to make noodles and dumplings from scratch and they have shaped my love of food.
-I carry that with me along the way.
+I’ve carried that with me along the way.

-In terms of cooking, the Chinese side of it is really integrating a lot of that culture and family aspect of food and sharing.
+In terms of cooking, the Chinese side of it is really integrating a lot of that culture and family aspect to food and sharing.
 The Mauritian influences are more like French, Indian and Creole cooking.
-In terms of Australian influence, for me the biggest thing was learning about local produce, blending all those cultures and giving back to community.
+In terms of Australian influence for me, the biggest thing was learning about local produce, blending all those cultures and giving back to community.

-We live in a community that is so accepting and supportive, and for me, the message that I would give to others out there who want to try something new or follow a dream would be, ‘just go for it’.
+We live in a community that is so accepting and supportive, and for me, the message that I would give to others out there that want to try something new or follow a dream would be – just go for it.